-If you are upgrading from a previous version of the storage management software, you will find that some of the terms that you are familiar with have changed.
+If you are upgrading from a previous version of Storage Manager, you will find that some of the terms that you are familiar with have changed.
 It is important that you familiarize yourself with the new terminology.
-Table 4 provides a list of some of the old and new terms.
+Table 5 provides a list of some of the old and new terms.

-Table 4.
+Table 5.
 Old and new terminology

 Term used in previous versions New term

-RAID module Storage subsystem
+RAID module or storage array Storage subsystem

 Drive group Array

 Logical unit number (LUN) (See note) LUN

-Drive module Drive enclosure
+Drive module storage expansion enclosure

 Controller module Controller enclosure

-Environmental card CRU Environmental service monitor (ESM) Customer replaceable unit (CRU)
+Environmental card CRU Environmental service module (ESM) Customer replaceable unit (CRU)

 Fan canister Fan CRU

 Power-supply canister Power-supply CRU

 LED Indicator light

 Auto-volume transfer Auto logical-drive transfer

 Volume Logical drive

+Volume group Array